nestordemeure/anagram_design/README.md

 ### Constraints

-Splits (with the exeption of Leaves and Repeat) come with a primary letter and a secondary letter.
+Splits (except Leaves and Repeat) have a primary letter and a secondary letter.

-Hard splits have only a primary letter, it is the letter being tested upon.
-We can consider that letter is both their primary and secondary letter, to simplify things.

-Soft split have a primary letter, used for the `yes` branch, and a secondary letter, used as a backup for the `no` branch.
+**Hard splits**: Primary letter P equals secondary letter (the letter being tested).
+**Soft splits**: Primary letter P (for yes branch) differs from secondary letter S (for no branch).

+#### Touched Letters

-Given a split of primary letter P and secondary letter S:
+When a split uses primary P and secondary S:
-* later splits in its `yes` branch *cannot* have P as their primary or secondary letter (they *can* use S in the `yes` branch),
-* later splits in its `no` branch *cannot* have P, *nor S*, as their primary or secondary letter.

-That rule has exceptions for immediate children (grandchildren must follow standards rules):
-* for the children of a `Contains 'P'?` (optionally: `(all No contain 'Q')`)
+- P is **touched** in both branches (yes and no).
+- S is **touched** only in the no branch.

+Descendants cannot use touched letters as their primary or secondary, except where noted below.

+#### Basic Rule

+- **Yes branch**: P is touched; S is untouched (can be used as primary or secondary).
+- **No branch**: Both P and S are touched (neither can be used).

+#### Exceptions (Immediate Children Only)

+There are three split **classes**: Contains → Positional (first/second/third/last/etc.) → Double/Triple.

+Immediate children may use touched letters as primary when moving **same-class or downward**:
-  * The `yes` branch's immediate child can use P as primary
+- After a **Contains 'P'?**, the yes-branch child can use P as primary (for another Contains, any positional, or Double/Triple).
-  * In case of soft contain, the `no` branch's immediate child can use S as primary
+- After a **soft Contains 'P'? (all No contain 'S')**, the no-branch child can use S as primary (same movement rules).
-* for the children of a positional split (first, second, third, third to last, second to last, last)
-  * The `yes` branch's immediate child can use P as primary if its a Double or Triple or another positional
+- After a **Positional 'P'**, the yes-branch child can use P as primary if it's another positional (same or different position), Double, or Triple.
-  * In case of soft positional split, the `no` branch's immediate child can use S as primary if its a Double or Triple or another positional
+- After a **soft Positional 'P'? (no-branch constraint uses 'S')**, the no-branch child can use S as primary if it's another positional, Double, or Triple.
-* similarly, the children of a double triple can use the same letter if they are themselves a double or triple Note that the exeption can be moved more than once down the line: this means we could do a Sontain P, followed by a First P, followed by a Double P. (there are, in essense, 3 classes of splits from the root Contain, to next level positionals, to double/triple)
+- After a **Double/Triple 'P'**, children can use P as primary if they are also Double or Triple.

+These exceptions **chain**: you can do Contains P → First P → Double P, as long as each step moves same-class or downward.

 ### Cost (lexicographically minimized)